 JLARC staff reviewed nine tax preferences in 2018, which are organized into seven reports below.
+The JLARC committee adopted comments on two of the reviews linked below.

 View a more detailed summary of all the preferences here.

 The Citizen Commission for the Performance Measurement of Tax Preferences also considers preferences based on information provided by the Department of Revenue.
 View the 2018 expedited preference report here (PDF).